Nike PESTEL/PESTLE Analysis & Recommendations

 2. Increasing adoption of healthy lifestyles (opportunity)

 This PESTLE analysis of Nike shows the aging of populations as a business opportunity.
-This social external factor reflects changes in the demographic characteristics of markets for sporting goods.
+This external factor reflects changes in the demographic characteristics of markets for sporting goods.
 Demographic changes can come with changes in customer preferences and demand for products, such as different types of shoes and apparel.
 The opportunity noted in this PESTEL analysis involves Nike products that satisfy aging markets.
 For example, the company can develop running shoes and leisure equipment that match older people’s lifestyles.
 Nike’s generic strategy for competitive advantage, and intensive growth strategies can support product development for such an opportunity in this PESTLE analysis.

 The increasing adoption of healthy lifestyles is another opportunity pertinent to this PESTEL analysis of the sporting goods company’s remote or macro-environment.
 Healthy lifestyles encourage customers to become physically active.
 This trend can increase the demand for Nike’s products, such as running shoes.
-While addressing this social external factor, the company can implement strategies that promote its products for health and wellness and, thus, improve corporate image at the same time.
+While addressing this social factor, the company can implement strategies that promote its products for health and wellness and, thus, improve corporate image at the same time.
 In this PESTLE analysis, such a social trend points to the importance of Nike’s marketing mix or 4P in promoting sports and leisure products as part of a healthy lifestyle.

 The rising preference for domestic or locally produced goods is a social trend that brings the opportunity for growing the footwear, apparel, and equipment business.
 In the PESTEL analysis model, such a social trend impacts customer perceptions about Nike’s products.
 For example, some American customers prefer shoes that are partially or completely made in the United States.
-This sociocultural external factor underscores reshoring and the threats noted in the economic dimension of this PESTEL analysis of Nike Inc.
+This sociocultural factor underscores reshoring and the threats noted in the economic dimension of this PESTEL analysis of Nike Inc.

 Technological Factors

 Technologies and associated trends can present opportunities or threats that affect Nike Inc.’s industry environment.
 The PESTEL analysis model considers these trends as external factors that determine the technologies available to the business, and the technologies that customers use or expect from the sporting goods company.
-The following technological external factors impact Nike Inc.:
+The following technological factors impact Nike Inc.:

 1. High availability and adoption of information technologies among buyers (opportunity)